Jay-Way/ether-gas-react/README.md

 - Allow custom gas limit entry
 - Find more reliable gas limits for tx types?
-- Add more L2s (Currently Arbitrum and Optimism)
 - Add more transaction types (Limited by CryptoStats adapters)

 PRs or feature requests are welcome!